co-operating-systems/PhD/Logic/ACLsDont.md

 but we don't have that $\text{ ChudPage } \text{ speaksFor } \text{Bank}$.

-The arguments against using headers from the "ACL's don't" paper are that those could be manipulated by the user installing a plugin.
+The arguments against using headers from the "ACLs don't" paper are that those could be manipulated by the user installing a plugin.
 But if the user altering the browser is an attack vector then nearly anything is possible, nothing can be trusted, neither cookies, nor passwords, nor anything.

 Adding a unique token to the BankPage does help, but just because it reinforces the proof that the request is coming from $\text{BankPage}$, it does not essentially change the logic being used.